oxidecomputer/crucible/tools/README.md

 that you already have downstairs running on port 88[1-3]0.
 The test will check for panic or assert in the output and stop if it detects them or a test exits with an error.

+## make-nightly.sh
+A simple script to build and package all that is required to run the test_nightly.sh script.
+Use this when you want to manually create and run the nightly tests on a system.

 ## show_ox_propolis.sh
 A sample script that uses `oxdb` and `jq` to dump some oximeter stats